/guard — Catch risky actions before they run

 Running "rm -rf build" ✓

 The agent receives the block reason and the suggested alternative.
-Most agents will retry automatically with the safer version.
+Most agents retry automatically with the safer version.

 Deny and continue